trustyai-explainability/trustyai-explainability/tests/README.md

 If you'd like to run the tests against an instance that already has a KfDef created, you set `SKIP_KFDEF_INSTALL=true` and that will cause the test run to skip the step of creating the default KfDef.  example: `make run SKIP_KFDEF_INSTALL=true`

-If you'd like to run a single test instead of all tests, you can set the TESTS_REGEX variable `TESTS_REGEX=<name of the test to run>`.
-That will only run the test that you specify instead of all of the tests.  example: `make run TESTS_REGEX=grafana`

 If you have a local instance already running the operator and you'd like to skip that part of the install process, you can set `SKIP_OPERATOR_INSTALL=true` and that will bypass installation